Fasteners, Connectors, and Adhesives

-When intended for use in exterior applications, it is best to choose construction fasteners that feature advanced coatings.
+For exterior applications, it is best to use fasteners that feature advanced coatings.
 Below are a few coating options available on the market.

 - Hot dipped galvanized – these fasteners are dipped in molten zinc.
 They are considered slightly more expensive than regular fasteners and are highly effective and durable.

 - Hot galvanized – these construction fasteners go through a heating process before they are rolled in zinc powder or chips which bond to the surface and provide a durable and protective coating.
 As the coating is inconsistent, these fasteners are not well suited to extensive exposure to the elements.